PalmEmanuel/VeilVer/docs/help/Get-VVVersion.md

 ## PARAMETERS

-### -DocumentPath
+### -Path

-Specifies the path to the document.
+The path to the document to get the hidden versions of.

 ```yaml
 Type: String